 White Response to the Insurrection

 Shortly after the Southampton Insurrection was put down, the local militia gained additional manpower from neighboring counties as well as the federal government.
 Regional militias along with troops from the USS Natchez and USS Warren joined forces with the Southampton authorities; helping to round up suspected rebels.
-Within days, summary trials were carried out against 56 black people; all of which were executed.
+Within days, summary trials were carried out against 56 Black people; all of which were executed.
 Militias killed an additional hundred slaves in response to the insurrection (most of whom never took part in the rebellion).

-A key component to these largescale executions was the fear from whites that the revolt was part of a larger, more broader slave conspiracy to rise up across the entirety of the South.
+A key component to these largescale executions was the fear from whites that the revolt was part of a larger, broader slave conspiracy to rise up across the entirety of the South.
 Although these claims later proved false, whites across the South carried out largescale reprisals against blacks for the slightest forms of misconduct.
-Turner’s rebellion, thus, resulted in widespread persecution of slaves and freed blacks across the entirety of the South for nearly two weeks, before finally tapering off.
+Turner’s rebellion, thus, resulted in widespread persecution of slaves and freed Black people across the entirety of the South for nearly two weeks, before finally tapering off.

 After eluding capture for nearly two months in Southampton County, Turner was finally caught on 30 October 1831 by a local farmer named Benjamin Phipps.
 Phipps discovered Turner on his farm, hiding in a hole covered with fence posts.
 Turner was quickly arrested and tried for the crime of rebellion and insurrection on 5 November 1831.
-After a rapid trial, Turner was convicted on all counts, and was sentenced to death.
+After a rapid trial, Turner was convicted on all counts and was sentenced to death.
 Before he was executed, Turner was asked if he regretted his decision to rebel.
 Turner responded, succinctly: “Was Christ not crucified?”
 (Wikipedia.org).
 Turner was then hanged on 11 November in Jerusalem, Virginia; his body later drawn and quartered as a reminder to all slaves that rebellious actions would be punished severely.